 Why Do Different Organizations Depend on IELTS

-The IELTS English Test helps test takers to prove their proficiency in the English language.
+The IELTS Test helps test takers to prove their proficiency in the English language.
 Test takers appear for the test if they wish to study, migrate or work in an English speaking country.
 The IELTS test is a globally accepted test that allows institutions and governing bodies to measure a test taker's abilities in the English language through comparison of their scores.
-The IELTS English Test is conducted 48 times a year and is administered through dedicated testing centers around the globe.
-This means that you can choose to take the IELTS English Test in your own country.
-To find out upcoming testing dates or to refer to the IELTS English Test dates for 2012 visit http://www.ielts.org/test_takers_information/how_do_i_register/test_dates.aspx.
-A detailed explanation of what is tested on the IELTS English Test will help you understand why different organizations depend on IELTS.
+The test is conducted 48 times a year and is administered through dedicated testing centers around the globe.
+This means that you can choose to take the test in your own country.
+To find out upcoming testing dates or to refer to the IELTS Test dates for 2012 visit http://www.ielts.org/test_takers_information/how_do_i_register/test_dates.aspx.
+A detailed explanation of what is tested on the English Test will help you understand why different organizations depend on IELTS.

 Terms and Conditions